tthorntone/AdNauseam-Wiki/Install-AdNauseam-on-Chrome-Without-Google's-Permission.md

 ### Manual Install

 1. Download the [latest release for chrome](https://github.com/dhowe/AdNauseam/releases/latest).
-1. In your Chrome Browser menu click the Windows>Extensions.
+1. In your Chrome Browser menu, click Windows>Extensions.
-1. Drag the file you downloaded in step 1. and drop it over the open extension page.
+1. Drag the file you downloaded in step 1. and drop it over the open extensions page.
 A prompt will appear listing the required permissions.
 Click "Add extension" to install.

-*note that every time you restart Chrome you will be prompted about your use of "unauthorized extensions".
+*Note that every time you restart Chrome you will be prompted about your use of "unauthorized extensions".
 Feel free to ignore it.

 ### Retrieving your backup

-1. After you have AdNauseam up and running again go back to the AdNauseam settings page
+1. After you have AdNauseam up and running again, go back to the AdNauseam settings page
 1. Scroll all the way down again and click ''Import Ads''
 1. Choose your backup
 1. You're all set

 ### Using AdNauseam on other browsers

-If like us Google have lost your trust, you might want to move to a Chrome based browser that is not as intrusive and controlling.
-You have many options, like:
+If Google has lost your trust, as it has ours, you might want to move to a browser that is not as intrusive and controlling.
+You have a number of options including:

 * Go back to [Firefox](https://getfirefox.com)
 * You've always wanted to [give Opera a chance](https://opera.com), this is a good excuse
-* Try one of the many non-Google Chrome versions
+* Try one of the many non-Google versions of Chromium (such as Iron, Comodo Dragon, or Maxthon)